irontec/ivozprovider/doc/sphinx/pbx_features/ivrs.rst

    will be played instead of the IVR **success locution**.
 This way, you can configure a generic locution (like 'Connecting....') or a custom one for a given entry (like 'Connecting reception department, please wait...').

+.. warning:: No answer processing only applies for options that point to extensions
+               that point to users.
+Options that point to extensions that point to other entities (such as external number, huntgroup, etc.) won't use this logic.

+.. rubric:: Entries are regular expressions

+Although on the most typical usage of this IVRs options will be digits from 1 to 9, **entries are interpreted as regular expressions**.
+This way, you could add an entry like "^2[0-9]{2}$" to group the behaviour of all numbers from 200 to 299.
+With this usage, **Max digits** parameter is important too.

+.. error:: To avoid undesired behaviour, **if you use options out of 0-9, use
+           regular expression notation** ('^1$' instead of '1', '^10$' instead
+           of '10' and so on).